PagerDuty/pdpyras/sphinx/source/user_guide.rst

 Generic Client Features
 -----------------------
-Generally, all of the features of `httpx.Client`_ are available to the user as they would be if using the Requests Python library directly, since :class:`pdpyras.PDSession` and its subclasses for the REST/Events APIs are descendants of it.
+Generally, all of the features of `httpx.Client`_ are available to the user as they would be if using the HTTPX Python library directly, since :class:`pdpyras.PDSession` and its subclasses for the REST/Events APIs are descendants of it.